j4esong/abelian-sandpile/README.md

 - \"frames\" refers to how many frames of animation are given to each update, where 1 means no animation

 ## data exporting
 The data is exported as a plain text file (`freqDist.txt`).
-It can be plotted and exported to PDF using `plot.R`, assuming that R is already installed.
+It can be plotted and exported to PDF using the included `plot.R`, assuming that R is already installed.